maciek16180/graph-embedding-mds-test/README.md

 Points are now pulled towards the map borders.
 More detailed description (hopefully) soon.

-Results with `_pregrav` are saved before pulling for comparison.
+Results with `_pregrav` are saved before pulling, for comparison.

 # Sources